-Equipment/Item Brand, Make, Serial Number Assigned Location of Amount
+Equipment/Item Name Brand, Make, Model Serial Number and/or FVSU Decal Number Assigned User's Name Location of Equipment (Building and Room #) Amount Spent Total Spent t his Quarter \$

-Name Model and/or FVSU User's Name Equipment Spent

-Decal Number (Building

-and Room #)

-Total Spent th is Quarter \$

 NOTE: No Equipment/Computers, etc. purchased with State and Grant Funds are to be removed from the Campus without APPROVAL.